microsoft/hands-on-lab-redis/docs/workshop.md

 <div class="task" data-title="Tasks">

-> - This task is a more advanced one and you will need to edit the policy manually
+> - This task is a more advanced one, you will need to edit the policy manually
 > - Use the policies `cache-lookup-value` and `cache-store-value` to cache only the **Get Products** operation
 > - Set the duration to `60` seconds for the cache to be able to test it
-> - You will need to use the `return-response` in the `inbound` block of the policy to return the result of the cache directly
+> - You will need to use the `return-response` in the `inbound` block of the policy to return the result of the cache directly if it exists

 </div>

 <details>
 <summary>Toggle solution</summary>

-Now, to cache only the **Get Products** operation you need to specify the redis cache key.
+To cache only the **Get Products** operation you need to specify the redis cache key.
 To be able to do this you will use two policies: `cache-lookup-value` `cache-store-value`.
 They are a bit different from the previous policies as they allow you to specify the key to use in the cache.

 This time, you will need to edit the policy manually.
 So go to the **Get Products** operation and click one of the **Policy code editor** button: